Stone-Knight Security

 2026-07-02 · watch on YouTube ↗

-• Core framework: treat the model like a super-intelligent alien — don't run errands, use it to rebuild foundational systems
+• Key framing: treat the model like a super-intelligent alien — don't run errands, rebuild your infrastructure (roads, not groceries)

 2026-06-19 · watch on YouTube ↗

-NetworkChuck exposes the risks of shadow AI — unauthorized AI tools employees use without IT/security team knowledge — and how to discover and govern them.
+NetworkChuck exposes shadow AI — unauthorized AI tools employees use without IT knowledge — and how to discover and govern them before they become a data leak.

-• Shadow AI refers to unsanctioned AI tools (ChatGPT, Copilot plugins, etc.) used inside orgs without security oversight
+• Shadow AI refers to unapproved AI tools (ChatGPT, Copilot, etc.) used inside orgs without IT/security visibility

-• Vanta sponsored — positioned as a tool to discover and manage shadow AI across the org's SaaS/tool footprint
+• Vanta is highlighted as a tool to surface and manage unauthorized AI tool usage across the org

 2026-06-18 · watch on YouTube ↗

-NetworkChuck hosts a live 90-min AMA for Summer of CCNA, answering community certification questions on exam prep and study strategies.
+NetworkChuck hosts a live 90-min AMA for Summer of CCNA answering community certification questions on 06/18/2026 at 5PM ET.

-• Part of NetworkChuck's structured Summer of CCNA course series via NetworkChuck Academy
+• Part of the structured Summer of CCNA series via NetworkChuck Academy

 2026-06-18 · watch on YouTube ↗